aframosp/AGNView/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aframosp/AGNView/HEAD)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5227294.svg)](https://doi.org/10.5281/zenodo.5227294)

 This repository contains data and code to reproduce the results of the paper "The viewing angle in AGN SED models, a data-driven analysis".
 Each step of the work is described in a [step-by-step](/Additionals/StepByStep.md) file with their respective [Jupyter notebooks](/Notebooks).

+Output data from the [CIGALE](https://cigale.lam.fr/) setups can be found in [this Zenodo dataset](https://zenodo.org/record/5221764).

 For any questions or remarks, contact: [ramos at astro.rug.nl](mailto:ramos@astro.rug.nl)